Litz wire: Principle of operation

-Litz wire reduces the increase in resistance of wire that takes place at higher frequencies due to two effects: skin effect and proximity effect.
+The skin effect and proximity effect cause conductors to exhibit higher resistance to alternating current (AC) than to direct current (DC).
+Due to the dual inverse nature of the electromagnetic field, the skin effect dominates at frequencies less than about 2 MHz; at higher frequencies, the proximity effect becomes the dominant force, and Litz wire induces more DC losses than solid wire or tube conductors.

 Skin effect

 The resistance of a conductor depends on its cross-sectional area; a conductor with a larger area has a lower resistance for a given length.
 However at high frequencies, alternating current (AC) does not penetrate deeply into conductors due to eddy currents induced in the material; it tends to flow near the surface.
-This is called skin effect.
-Therefore in a solid conductor like a wire, current tends to flow in a layer or annulus at the surface, and less current flows through the material near the center of the wire.
+This is the skin effect.
+Therefore, in a solid conductor like a wire, current tends to flow primarily in a layer or annulus at the surface, and less current flows through the material near the center of the wire.
 Since less of the cross-sectional area of the wire is being used, the resistance of the wire is greater than it is for direct current (DC).
 The higher the frequency of the current, the smaller the depth to which the current penetrates, and the current is "crowded" into an increasingly smaller cross-sectional area along the surface, so the AC resistance of wire increases with frequency.